anwas/anwas-wp-plugin-boilerplate-2023/README.md

 # Very Important

 All plugin code is provided as is.
-The developer of the plugin accepts no responsibility for any corruption or loss of data.
-Use this code at your own risk.
+The developer of the plugin accepts no responsibility for the use of this code.
+Please use this code at your own risk.

 # Anwas WordPress Plugin Boilerplate 2023